mikeddecker/judge/administratie/20241015-bp-info-mail-Andrej.md

 Promotor: A teacher at school, allocated 6th December

-- following the thesis
+- following and ensuring the quality of the thesis
-- ensuring the quality of the thesis
+- general feedback and evaluation of the thesis
-- some feedback about the way of planning, way of research methods, drafts
-- evaluate proposal
-- administrative things like deadlines, appointments
+- checking administrative things like deadlines & appointments
-- being a judge at the defending presentation of the thesis and allocating a score(+/- 50 minutes in June or August/early September if the submission was not accepted)
+- being a judge at the defending presentation of the thesis and allocating a score (+/- 50 minutes in June or August/early September if the submission was not accepted)

 Co-promotor: